jingxiangmo/prompts-for-mcgill/README.md

 # Prompts for McGill
-> Best ChatGPT prompts for learning different courses at McGill
+> A list of the ChatGPT prompts for learning courses at McGill.

 ## Software Systems [COMP 273]